 Garantia is a wholly-owned subsidiary of Taaleri Plc and part of the Taaleri Group.
-Taaleri is a Nordic investment and asset manager with an emphasis on renewable energy and other alternative investments.
+Taaleri is a Nordic investment and asset manager that focuses on businesses with industrial-scale opportunities within bioindustry and renewable energy.
 Taaleri's business comprises two reporting segments: Private Asset Management and Strategic Investments.
-The Private Asset Management segment contains the renewable energy, real estate and bioindustry businesses.
+The Private Asset Management segment contains the bioindustry, renewable energy and real estate businesses.
 The Strategic Investments segment includes Garantia Insurance Company Ltd. Taaleri Plc's share is listed on Nasdaq OMX Helsinki.